ifuensan/bitcoin-research/peer-observer/README.md

 The [`logger` tool](https://github.com/0xB10C/peer-observer/tree/master/tools/logger) logs events to stdout and supports basic topic filtering (thanks to [Nasser](https://github.com/nassersaazi) for [PR #138](https://github.com/0xB10C/peer-observer/pull/138)).
 I mainly use it to show how much communication is happening between a Bitcoin Core node and its peers.

 The output of the tool looks similar to the following snippet.
 Here, `<-` and `->` indicate an in- and outbound P2P message to or from our node.
-Connection events are marked with # CONN.
+Connection events are marked with `# CONN`.

-.
 ```text
  --> to id=11937171 (conn_type=1): wtxidrelay
  --> to id=11937171 (conn_type=1): sendaddrv2